thecodingmachine/docker-images-php/README.md

 CRON_COMMAND_2=vendor/bin/console other:stuff
 ```

+**Important**: The cron runner we use is "Supercronic" and not the orginial "cron" that has a number of issues
-**Important**: Cron was never designed with Docker in mind (it is way older than Docker).
-It will run correctly on
+with containers.
+Even with Supercronic, the architecture of cron was never designed with Docker in mind
-your container.
-If at some point you want to scale and add more containers, it will run on all your containers.
+(Cron is way older than Docker).
+It will run correctly on your container.
+If at some point you want to scale and add
-At that point, if you only want to run a Cron task once for your application (and not once per container), you might
+more containers, it will run on all your containers.
+At that point, if you only want to run a Cron task once for your
-want to have a look at alternative solutions like [Tasker](https://github.com/opsxcq/tasker) or one of the many
+application (and not once per container), you might want to have a look at alternative solutions like
-other alternatives.
+[Tasker](https://github.com/opsxcq/tasker) or use the native features of your orchestrator (if you use Kubernetes,
+you have a native task runner available), or one of the many other alternatives.

 ## Launching commands on container startup